philowe94/levernote/README.md

 First, `bundle install` followed by `npm install`

+Make sure there is a user with permissions to create databases matching your linux account name `sudo -u postgres createuser <yourname> -s`

+Start postgreSQL with `sudo service postgresql start`

 Initialize the database with `rails db:reset`.
-You must be running PostgreSQL (sudo service postgresql start).

 Start the server with `rails s`